 A few months ago, I immersed myself in a meditative project at the White Stork Synagogue, the only surviving synagogue in Wroclaw since the Holocaust in Poland.
 The non-profit organization, Handshouse Studio, had a “Learn by Doing” approach, which inspired individuals and students of various disciplines to participate in its programs and learn about the process of restoring historical, unique structures.
-This past summer offered me a special opportunity to work with Handshouse Studio on the Gwozdziec Synagogue Replication Project.
+This past summer, I had the special opportunity to work with Handshouse Studio on the Gwozdziec Synagogue Replication Project.

 Project Scope

-After a series of sunrise-til-sundown periods of following the routine listed below, our team completed the roof’s mural.
+After a series of sunrise-to-sundown days following the routine listed below, our team completed the roof mural.

-- Mixing paint and gesso from raw materials
+- Mixed paint and gesso from raw materials

-- Complying to the strict guidelines of restoring historical art
+- Complied with strict guidelines for restoring historical art

-Thanks to the Handshouse Studio staff and supporters for helping to increase awareness of symbolism in art.
-This mission allows for the progressive understanding of our history.
+Thanks to the Handshouse Studio staff and supporters for helping raise awareness of symbolism in art.
+This mission helps cultivate a growing awareness of our history.

 My Challenge in the Work Behind This Project

-I could not apply any additional forms of creativity in this project as long as I stuck by the protocol.
-I suppose this was how mistakes would be minimized, while maximizing the output.
-Being docile and maintaining Handshouse studio’s work ethic was the way to efficiently master this art of restoration.
+I couldn’t introduce personal creativity into the project while adhering to the protocol.
+I suppose this was how mistakes would be minimized and output maximized.
+Remaining disciplined and honoring Handshouse Studio’s ethic was key to mastering the art of restoration.
 Turning away from novelty was essential to rebuilding the Gwozdziec synagogue.

 Leave a Reply